 This program can make a truly positive impact on vulnerable people in Cape Town.
 By providing much-needed volunteer labor, more patients can be cared for and a higher level of care given.
 Volunteers will gain great healthcare experience from their participation in the project and have the opportunity to work within impoverished communities, gaining insight into how some of the most marginalized people in the world live.
 Volunteers on this program must have a love and passion for helping people, medical related experience and/or studies in the field, patience and empathy and a willingness to help where help is needed most.
 Working hours on this project are usually Mondays to Fridays from 07:00 to 13:00 (local clinics).
-Some tasks volunteers are likely to assist with include dressing wounds, taking blood pressure, pulse and temperature measurements, assisting patients from one service point to another and awareness programs.
+Some tasks volunteers are likely to assist with include dressing wounds, taking blood pressure, pulse and temperature measurements, assisting patients from one service point to another and health awareness programs.

 Volunteers contribute in a number of ways and can expect to undertake the following tasks:

-- Assist with day-to-day medical care, as appropriate for experience and training (wound care, measurement taking etc)
+- Assist with basic day-to-day medical care, as appropriate for experience and training (wound care, measurement taking etc)